scalawithcats/scala-with-cats/src/pages/applicatives/parallel.typ

 So in summary,
-`Parallel` allows us to take a type that has a monad instance and convert it to some related type that instead has an applicative (or semigroupal) instance.
+`Parallel` allows us to take a type that has a monad instance and convert it to some related type that instead has an applicative (which is equivalent to `Semigroupal`) instance.
 This related type will have some useful alternate semantics.
 We've seen the case above where the related applicative for `Either` allows for accumulation of errors